dwkim78/ASTRiDE/README.md

 ### Create Streak Instance

-You first need to import the ASTRiDE library and create a Streak instance as:
+We first need to import the ASTRiDE library and create a Streak instance as:

 ```python
 from astride import Streak